image

 Developing a quality management plan

-• Define quality objectives aligned with project goals
+• Define quality objectives that align with project goals

-• Specify roles and responsibilities for quality management
+• Identify roles and responsibilities related to quality management

 • Establish a timeline for quality-related activities.